Here is the deal. Today we are covering Great Danes and KIDS!

 A dog that has a positive relationship with children and has been taught how to play politely with them is much more tolerant of accidental mishandling.
 It’s that simple.

-- Teach children how to freeze and become boring if a puppy starts to amp up.
+• Teach children how to freeze and become bored if a puppy starts to amp up.
 This will give you time to step in and redirect the puppy to something more appropriate.

-- Socialize your Great Dane around lots of kids!
+• Socialize your Great Dane around lots of kids!
 Socialization means positive exposure.
 Watch kids playing at a park.
-Hang out and watch kids riding bikes, playing tag or swinging.
-Work on your basic obedience skills (sit, down, touch, look at me, leave it, wait, stay, come) while children are playing.
+Hang out and watch kids riding bikes, playing tag, or swinging.
+Work on your basic obedience skills (sit, down, touch, look at me, leave it, wait, stay, come) while the children are playing.

 If you are worried that your Great Dane puppy is being aggressive and not playing, we’ve put together a huge blog post with information for you.

-If you have a Great Dane that is growling, snapping or barking at children, this section is for you!
+If you have a Great Dane who is growling, snapping, or barking at children, this section is for you!

-There are many factors that can lead to this including poor socialization, bad past experiences, abuse, health, bad training methods, mishandling and yes, genetics.
+Many factors can lead to this including poor socialization, bad past experiences, abuse, health, bad training methods, mishandling, and yes, genetics.
 It’s important to take it seriously.

 Many trainers can do online consultations, which may cost less if you are on a budget.